Unni Web

 This directly addresses: depth and fragmentation (users no longer need to guess which entry point to use), discoverability of doctors and reviews (they become visible first-class tabs), both high-intent behavior (direct names) and exploratory behavior (concerns, questions)

-3. Web is missing key behaviors that support booking an appointment
+3. Web lacks key behaviors that support booking a consultation

 Design direction: Exploring options for supporting booking-related behaviors

-Add a "save to favourites" action on procedure and clinic detail pages, and an access point under the profile page.
+Add a "save to wishlist" action on procedure and clinic detail pages, and an access point under the profile page.

 Pros: small, contained change.
 Users can see what they have saved in one place